Susúa State Forest: History

 The forest reserve was proclaimed in 1935 by the forestry division of the Puerto Rico Reconstruction Administration (PRRA) and subject to the 1917 Puerto Rico Forestry Law.
 The forest is now managed by the Puerto Rico Department of Natural and Environmental Resources (DRNA).
 The forest is also important for its archaeological value as many Taíno sites have been uncovered in the forest.

 Ecology

 The forest is an important transition zone from a subtropical moist broadleaf biome to a subtropical dry broadleaf biome which is important to several endangered species such as the Puerto Rican nightjar (Antrostomus noctitherus).
 The forest is also considered an important ecological corridor between the Guánica dry forest and the Maricao State Forest.
-There is a high rate of endemism in the forest and species such as the Calliandra locoensis of the Fabaceae family is only found in the area and nowhere else in Puerto Rico or the world.
+There is a high rate of endemism in the forest and species such as the Zamia portoricensis and the Calliandra locoensis of the Fabaceae family is only found in the area and nowhere else in Puerto Rico or the world.

 Some endangered or threatened species found in the forest are the pincho rose tree (Ottoschulzia rhodoxylon), the black cobana (Libidibia monosperma), the Sierra higuero (Crescentia portoricensis) and the threatened red fruit bat (Stenoderma rufum).